humio/ansible-java/README.md

 Ansible Java
 =========

-This module install Azul Zuul OpenJDK on the host.
+This module install Azul Zulu OpenJDK on the host.

 Role Variables
 --------------